CityOfPhiladelphia/StreetsDept-geodata-ecocamp/BigBelly/README.md

 ### Use Limitations

-The data will not be used for any other purpose than the ECO Camp Hackathon June 21-22 2014Upon request, BigBelly has access to view the resulting programs, application or tools created during the hackathon that have used this data set in whole or in partBigBelly is acknowledged for providing the data set to ECO Camp
+- The data will not be used for any other purpose than the ECO Camp Hackathon June 21-22 2014
+- Upon request, BigBelly has access to view the resulting programs, application or tools created during the hackathon that have used this data set in whole or in part
+- BigBelly is acknowledged for providing the data set to ECO Camp